Terms & Conditions

 14.2.4 if sent by email transmission, on a working day prior to 4pm, at the time of transmission and otherwise on the next working day.

-15.1 Unless the context otherwise requires, any term or expression which is defined in or given a particular meaning by the provisions of Incoterms (latest version) shall have the same meaning in these Terms, but if there is any conflict between the provisions of Incoterms (latest version) and these Terms, the latter shall prevail.
+15.1 Unless the context otherwise requires, any term or expression which is defined in or given a particular meaning by the provisions of Incoterms (latest version) shall have the same meaning in these Conditions, but if there is any conflict between the provisions of Incoterms (latest version) and these Conditions, the latter shall prevail.

-15.2 Where there is any variation between the provisions of this term and any other provision of these Terms, and where the Goods are supplied for export from the United Kingdom, the provisions of this term shall apply notwithstanding any other provision of these Terms.
+15.2 Where there is any conflict or inconsistency between the provisions of this condition 15 and any other provision of these Conditions, and where the Goods are supplied for export from the United Kingdom, the provisions of this condition 15 shall apply notwithstanding any other provision of these Conditions.

-15.8 All bank charges to Buyer’s account; for example, in the event that bank charges result in the company receiving less than the invoiced price, the Buyer will pay the remaining amount to the Company
+15.8 All bank charges to Buyer’s account; for example, in the event that bank charges result in the Company receiving less than the invoiced price, the Buyer will pay the remaining amount to the Company.
+Please also see condition 15.3.

-15.11 The Buyer shall be responsible for complying with any legislation or regulations governing the importation of the Goods into the country of destination and for the payment of any duties on them.
+15.11 The Buyer shall be responsible for complying with any legislation or regulations governing the importation of the Goods into the country of destination and be responsible for the payment of any duties on them.
+This shall include, without limitation, responsibility for obtaining, at its own cost, such import licences and other consents in relation to the Goods as are required from time to time and, if required by the Company, the Buyer shall make those licences and consents available to the Company prior to the relevant shipment.

 Terms and Conditions of website